discourse-lab/FairDebArgMining/README.md

 Our overall scheme, including theoretical and practical motivations for our annotation decisions, are described in detail in:

-AC Paper
+- Xiaoyu Bai, Kemal Afzal, Dietmar Benndorf, Lucas Deutzmann, Winnie-Karen Giera, Eric Graßnick, and Manfred Stede.
+2026.
+From newspapers to classrooms: Adapting an annotation scheme and automatic classifiers to mixed-quality argumentative school essays. *Argument & Computation*.
+In press.

 ## Version 1

-This is the first and original version of the annotation scheme and the basis of (AC paper).
+This is the first and original version of the annotation scheme and the basis of Bai et al. (2026).

-This version only includes argument component type annotations does not include annotations of argument relations.
+This version only includes argument component type annotations and does not include annotations of argument relations.

-The annotation guideline for this version can be found here:
+The annotation guideline for this version (at present only available in German) can be found here: <br>
-An inter-annotator agreement study based on 30 essays annotated according to this annotation version can be found here:
+An inter-annotator agreement study based on 30 essays annotated according to this annotation version can be found here: <br>
-A set of 50 essays annotated according to this
+A set of 50 essays annotated according to this version can be found here:<br>

-## Version 2.
+## Version 2

-## Annotation Procedure
+We have made slight changes to our annotation of component types and added argument relation annotations.
+Data using this annotation version is the basis of the following publication:

+- Xiaoyu Bai and Manfred Stede.
+2026.
+Fine-Grained Content Zone Prediction in German Argumentative Essays Using LLMs.
+This paper will be presented at the *21st Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2026)* in San Diego, United States, and is due to be published in its proceedings.

+Please note that in Bai & Stede (2026), the "argument component types" are referred to as "argumentative content zones".

-The latest version of our annotation guideline (at present only available in German) can be found at `data/AnnoRiLi_Schueleraufsaetze-3.pdf`.
+The annotation guideline for this version (at present only available in German) can be found here: <br>

-## Annotated Data ##
-Our dataset with gold-standard annotations for AC types can be found at `data/gold_data/ac_types`.
+At present, only the 100-sample dataset used by Bai & Stede (2026) is publicly available and can be found here: <br>

+We expect to release the full dataset (consisting of approximately 1010 essays) once all annotation work has been completed.

+## Automatic prediction of argument component types / argumentative content zones using LLMs

+We conducted experiments on using LLMs to automatically predict the segment-level component types / content zones.
+The resources used are here:<br>